damonallison/notes/edu/coursera/big-data/03-big-data-integration-and-processing/README.md

 * Why Spark?
   * Hadoop is solely based on Map Reduce.
 Not all problems fit into this model.
   * i.e. Join between data sets, grouping data, performing multiple stages of map reduce.
   * Relies on reading data from HDFS.
-Will not work for iterative algorithms.
+Hadoop will not work for iterative algorithms.
   * Native support for Java only.
   * No interactive shell support.
 Scientists prefer REPL support.
   * No support for streaming.